 Penn’s public speaking program, Communication Within the Curriculum (CWiC) encourages undergraduates to share their beliefs with the Penn community.
 Like the 1950s radio series more recently broadcast by National Public Radio, CWiC invites people to share “the core values that guide their daily lives.”

-Thanks to a Year of Sound grant, CWiC is able to provide prizes for the top three speakers.
+Thanks to a Year of Sound grant, the top three speakers won the following prizes.